HELOCs Held Hostage: When Your Line of Credit Is Cut or Frozen

-Rising delinquencies and weakening home prices have caused many lenders to freeze, cut, or completely close home equity lines of credit (HELOCs), in some cases depriving homeowners of their only financial backstop.
+Rising delinquencies and weakening home prices have caused many mortgage lenders to freeze, cut, or completely close home equity lines of credit (HELOCs), in some cases depriving homeowners of their only financial backstop.
 Even worse, by closing lines of credit, lenders can do major damage to homeowners' credit scores.

 By targeting areas where housing prices have declined the most, mortgage lenders often shut down homeowners' emergency credit in the areas hardest hit by the economy -- that is, to the people who may need those lines of credit most.